Decentralized Training of Foundation Models in Heterogeneous Environments: Evaluation

 \subsection{Results}

 \paragraph*{End-to-end Comparison.}

-Figure \ref{fig:exp}(c) shows the end-to-end comparison between Megatron and our system in terms of averaged PFLOPS achieved across different settings and different batch sizes and number of layers.
-From the world-wide geo-distributed cases, we observe that our system achieves an $4.8\times$ speedup, as compared with Megatron.
+Figure \ref{fig:exp}(c) shows the end-to-end comparison in terms of averaged PFLOPS achieved across different settings and different batch sizes and number of layers.
+In the world-wide geo-distributed cases, we achieve an $4.8\times$ speedup of Megatron, ($3.6\times$ speedup of Deepspeed).
 While in all other cases, our system can be $1.2-2.5\times$ faster.
-If we compare our system in Case 5 (world-wide geo-distributed) and Megatron in Case 1 (data center on demand), it is exciting to see that the performance slowdown caused by decentralization is only $1.7-3.5\times$!
+If we compare our system in Case 5 (world-wide geo-distributed) and Megatron/Deepspeed in Case 1 (data center on demand), it is exciting to see that the performance slowdown caused by decentralization is only $1.7-3.5\times$!
 This illustrates the great potential of decentralized training for foundation models.
 Additionally, Figure \ref{fig:exp}(c) illustrates another interesting behavior pattern.
-As increasing the batch size does not increases the communication cost of data parallelism and increasing \# layers per device does not increases the communication cost of pipeline parallelism, with a larger batch size and a deeper model, the gap between centralized Megatron and our decentralized system is even smaller.
+As increasing the batch size does not increases the communication cost of data parallelism and increasing \# layers per device does not increases the communication cost of pipeline parallelism, with a larger batch size and a deeper model, the gap between centralized Megatron/Deepspeed and our decentralized system is even smaller.

 \paragraph*{Effectiveness of Scheduler.}